wizards-of-lua/wizards-of-lua/docs/index.md

 magic words that have been discovered, or invented, by the very first members, called archmages, so far.
-There are a lot of different categories of magic words: keywords, modules, types, properties, and functions.
+There are a lot of different categories of magic words: keywords, modules, classes, properties, and functions.
 The books listed below cover all those categories, but not all words completely.
 There are, almost certainly, more words out there, but to begin with, this library is a good starting point.

 ![Library of Lua](images/library-of-lua.jpg)

-Below you find a list of books that are organized by modules and types.
+Below you find a list of books that are organized by modules and classes.
 Every type and module is documented within its own book.
 Inside each book you will find sections about properties and functions.
 In each of those there is a brief description about their nature, their effects,